Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 North Carolina Mortgage Taxes

 North Carolina, like most states, charges real estate transfer taxes.
-That tax is $1 per $500, or 0.20%.
-Certain areas may also increase that tax up to 0.4%.
+That tax is $1 per $500.
+Certain areas may also charge an additional transfer tax.
 In North Carolina, the seller typically pays this fee.

 Another perk of being a homeowner is that you can deduct the mortgage interest that you pay throughout the year from your taxable income when you are filing your federal income taxes.
 This deduction also applies for North Carolina state income taxes, as the state’s rules are similar to the federal guidelines for itemized deductions.